bmcnair2/Election_Analysis/README.md

 # Election Analysis

-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given the following task of completing an election audit for a recent local congressional election.
+The purpose of the audit was to investiage which counties voted, how much they voted, and who they voted for.
+The data came from the election_results.csv file and the analysis was performed using Python.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.

 ## Resources

 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

-## Summary
+## Results

 The analysis of the election shows:
 - There were 369,711 votes cast in the election.